SYNOPSIS – As the Messiah of Israel, Jesus is the quintessential Man of the Spirit anointed to rule on the Davidic Throne – Psalm 2:2.

-The second Psalm is a messianic prophecy about the ideal king of Israel who is to sit on the throne of David.
-The Psalmist identified him as “Yahweh’s anointed.”
-He is also called, “My king upon holy Zion,” and, “my son.”
-His enthronement marks “the day Yahweh has begotten you.”
-This “anointed one” is Yahweh’s appointed ruler and son:
+The second Psalm is a messianic prophecy about the ideal king of Israel who was destined to sit on the throne of David.
+The Psalmist labeled him “Yahweh’s anointed,” “my king upon holy Zion,” and “my son.”
+His enthronement marked “the day Yahweh has begotten you.”
+This “anointed one” was designated by God as the king of Israel, the “ruler of the kings of the earth,” and the “son” of Yahweh.

 (Psalm 2:1-9) – “Wherefore have nations assembled in tumult?
 Or should, peoples, mutter an empty thing?
 The kings of earth take their station, and, grave men have met by appointment together,—against Yahweh and against his Anointed One [saying]: Let us break asunder their bonds,—and cast from us their cords!
 He that sitteth in the heavens will laugh,—My Lord will mock at them: Then will he speak unto them in his anger, and, in his wrath, confound them: Yet, I have installed my king,—on Zion my holy mountain.
 Let me tell of a decree,—Yahweh hath said unto me, My son, thou art, I, to-day, have begotten thee: Ask of me and let me give nations as thine inheritance, and, as thy possession, the ends of the earth: Thou shalt shepherd them with a sceptre of iron,—as a potter’s vessel, shalt thou dash them in pieces.” – (The Emphasized Bible).

-The Hebrew verb rendered “anointed” is mashakh, “to smear, daub; to anoint” (Strong’s #4899).
+The Hebrew verb rendered “anointed” by the Psalm is mashakh – “to smear, daub; to anoint” (Strong’s – #G4899).
 The corresponding English term ‘messiah’ is derived from this word.
-The Greek noun in the Septuagint version of the Old Testament used for ‘messiah’ is Christos (Strong’s #G5547).
+The Greek noun in the Septuagint version of this Psalm used for ‘messiah’ is Christos (Strong’s – #G5547).
 From it comes the name ‘Christ.’
-Both Greek and Hebrew terms denote one who is “anointed.”
-(Leviticus 4:3, Daniel 9:25, Mathew 1:16).
+Both Greek and Hebrew terms denote one who is “anointed” – (Leviticus 4:3, Daniel 9:25, Mathew 1:16).

-The substance used under the old system to symbolize anointing was olive oil, which was daubed or smeared on things and persons to set them apart for sacred service.
-It was this that marked them for royal or priestly service, not anything intrinsic to their nature.
+The substance used in ancient Israel to “anoint” someone or something was olive oil, which was daubed or smeared on the thing and person to be set apart for sacred service.
+It was this that marked a man for royal or priestly service, not anything intrinsic to his nature.

-In the Tabernacle, things consecrated for divine service included the altar, the Tent itself, the table of showbread, and various vessels used in sanctuary rituals.
-All were anointed with oil at the dedication of the Tabernacle.
-Persons consecrated for ritual service included priests and high priests, (Exodus 29:7, 30:29-30, 40:13-15).
+In the first Tabernacle, things that were consecrated for divine service included the altar, the Tent itself, the table of showbread, and various vessels used in sanctuary rituals.
+All such items in the sanctuary were anointed with oil when the Tabernacle was first dedicated to the service of Yahweh.
+Persons who were consecrated for ritual service in the Tabernacle and the later Temple included the priests and, especially, the high priests – (Exodus 29:7, 30:29-30, 40:13-15).

-After the establishment of the kingdom of Israel, kings were anointed at their accession to the throne.
-This rite became so closely associated with the king that he was popularly designated “Yahweh’s Anointed” (1 Samuel 12:3, 26:11, Psalm 2:2, 45:7).
+After the establishment of the kingdom in Israel, her kings were anointed at their accession to the throne.
+The rite became so closely associated with the king that he was popularly designated “Yahweh’s Anointed” – (1 Samuel 12:3, 26:11, Psalm 2:2, 45:7).

-The prophecy from the second Psalm looks forward to Jesus Christ, God’s “anointed one,” “son,” and the king whom He would appoint to reign over all the nations.
-The frequent application of this Psalm to Christ by the New Testament establishes him as God’s anointed king and son (Matthew 3:17, 17:5, Acts 4:25-26, 13:33, Hebrews 1:5-6, Revelation 2:26-27).
+The prophecy from the second Psalm looked forward to Jesus Christ, the “anointed one,” “son,” and the king whom God would appoint to reign over all the nations.
+The frequent application of this prophecy to Jesus in the New Testament establishes him as the anointed ruler of Yahweh – (Matthew 3:17, 17:5, Acts 4:25-26, 13:33, Hebrews 1:5-6, Revelation 2:26-27).

-All four gospels record how the Spirit descended on Jesus at his baptism in the River Jordan.
+All four gospel accounts record how the Spirit descended on Jesus at his baptism in the Jordan.
 In each account, his anointing was confirmed by a visual effect (“descended like a dove”) and an audible voice from heaven (“This is my beloved Son, in whom I am well pleased”) – Matthew 3:16-17, Mark 1:10-11, Luke 3:22, John 1:32.

-Unique in his case was that Jesus was “anointed” directly by the Spirit of God.
-While John the Baptist administered water baptism, no human being mediated this Spirit anointing.
-In the Old Testament, other men were endowed temporarily by God’s Spirit when necessary; with Jesus, the Spirit descended and remained on him.
-Moreover, he had the fullness of the Spirit, “not by measure,” as with his previous men (John 3:34).
+Unique in his case, Jesus was “anointed” directly by the Spirit of Yahweh.
+While John the Baptist administered his water baptism, no human intermediary mediated the Spirit to him.
+In the Old Testament, other men were endowed temporarily by God’s Spirit when necessary – With Jesus, the Spirit descended and remained on him.
+Moreover, he had the fullness of the Spirit, “not by measure,” as with any of his predecessors, whether prophet, priest, or king – (John 3:34).

 Following his baptism, Jesus was driven by the Spirit into the wilderness to be tested forty days by the Devil.
-Luke observes that after defeating Satan, “Jesus returned in the power of the Spirit into Galilee, and there went out a fame of him throughout the region” (Matthew 4:1, Luke 4:13-14).
+The gospel of Luke observes how, after defeating Satan, “Jesus returned in the power of the Spirit into Galilee, and there went out a fame of him throughout the region” – (Matthew 4:1, Luke 4:13-14).

-Jesus attributed the miracles performed in his ministry to the Spirit of God, not to any special power he possessed.
-Thus, for example, when accused of casting out demons by the power of Satan, he retorted, “But if I by the Spirit of God cast out demons, then is the kingdom of God come upon you” (Matthew 12:28).
+Jesus attributed his miracles to the Spirit of God, not to any superhuman power he possessed.
+For example, when accused of exorcising demons by the power of Satan, he retorted, “But if I by the Spirit of God cast out demons.”
+And if the Spirit of God is manifesting among men, “then is the kingdom of God come upon you.” – (Matthew 12:28).

-This was the understanding of the early church:
+This was also the understanding of the early church – Note the following examples:

 (Acts 10:38) – “How God anointed him with Holy Spirit and with power, who went about doing good and healing all that were oppressed by the adversary, because God, was with him.” – (The Emphasized Bible).